ao5357/page-to-wireframe/readme.md

 ## Why

-I make websites (for [Symmetri Technology](https://www.symmetritechnology.com/)), and sometimes I want to make a site first, then demonstrate its micro-IA separately, without showing a huge level of detail or design fidelity.
+I make websites, and sometimes I want to make a site first, then demonstrate its micro-IA separately, without showing a huge level of detail or design fidelity.

 This extension lets you click a button and have everything on the page appear low-fidelity.
 You can then take screenshots and perform other operations in order to export your wires.